PMM Dump Commands¶

 Shows tool version of the binary

-To print usage information for the specific option use syntax pmm-dump help [<command>]
+To print usage information for the specific command use syntax pmm-dump help [<command>].

 usage: pmm-dump export [<flags>]